merchantsedition/merchantsedition/README.md

 ## Development Strategy

+**Merchant’s Edition** ...

-**Merchant’s Edition** is commited to being free and open source.
+... is commited to being free and open source.
 This is considered to be key for success.

-**Merchant’s Edition** is pretty matured already, this allows to advance in small, rapid steps.
+... is pretty matured already, this allows to advance in small, rapid steps.

-**Merchant’s Edition** accepts contributions in form of patches, pull requests, by email, via the bug tracker, whatever is convenient for you.
+... accepts contributions in form of patches, pull requests, by email, via the bug tracker, whatever is convenient for you.

-**Merchant’s Edition** schedules for about a monthly release.
+... schedules for about a monthly release.
 Goal for each release is [**Zero Known Bugs**](https://github.com/merchantsedition/merchantsedition/issues?q=is%3Aissue+is%3Aopen+label%3ABug).

 ## Roadmap